 Looking for the best hotels in Penzance for your trip to Cornwall?
 You’ve come to the right place.
 This charming Cornish seaside town is like a home away from home to us.
 After checking out some of the best places to stay, we’ve compiled this selection of fabulous Penzance hotels to help you choose the right one for you.
-We’ve also thrown in some guest houses, hostels and other cheap accommodation options.
+We’ve also thrown in some guest houses, hostels, and other places to stay nearby.

 This site contains links to our recommended accommodation, from which we may make commission at no extra cost to you.